TeamCodeStream/codestream-guide/docs/src/features/issues-section.md

 ![Filter Issues](../assets/images/IssuesFilter.png)

-For Jira, Jira Server and GitHub, you can even create custom filters.
+For Jira, Jira Server, GitHub, GitHub Enterprise, GitLab and GitLab Self-Managed you can even create custom filters.
+Note that there are some special guidelines when creating a custom query for [GitHub and GitHub Enterprise](pull-requests/#github-custom-queries) or for [GitLab and GitLab Self-Managed](pull-requests/#gitlab-custom-queries).

 ![Customer Filter](../assets/images/IssuesCustomFilter.png)